FTarfasse/quick-perf-wiki/Why-limit-the-number-of-selected-columns-?.md

 We can add that reducing selected columns to what you need can reduce the memory presssure on JVM side together with the IO between the JVM and the database.<br>

-So, when you need some read-only data, as it is the case with DTO, it is recommended to project the needed columns.
+So, when you need some specific read-only data, as it could be the case with DTOs, it is recommended to project the needed columns.
 Examples can be found [here](https://github.com/AnghelLeonard/Hibernate-SpringBoot) to do this with JPA, Hibernate or Spring.